ACManoa/acmanoa.github.io/_pages/activities.md

 {% include toc %}

 ACM is dedicated to providing its members with a range of professional, social, and technical activities.
-Movie nights, game nights, beach outings, hikes, tech talks, industry guest speaker presentations, hackathons, playgrounds, and demos -- to name a few.
+Game Nights, resume workshops, tech talks, industry guest speaker presentations, hackathons -- to name a few.

 <!-- * Movie nights